 Can I get a bad credit personal loan with a guarantor?

-Selected lenders will consider personal loan application from a borrower with bad credit if the borrower has a family member with good credit willing to guarantee the loan (a guarantor).
+Some lenders will consider personal loan applications from a borrower with bad credit if the borrower has a family member with good credit willing to guarantee the loan (a guarantor).

-If the borrower fails to pay back their personal loan, it will be their guarantor’s responsibility to cover the costs.
+If the borrower fails to pay back their personal loan, it will be their guarantor’s responsibility to cover the repayments.